rozanna-royter/nomadlist_scraping/README.md

 To run the full process run main_scraper.py

-The process is using files such as cities.txt, users.txt, users_info.txt for information storage.
+The process is using files such as cities.txt, users.txt for information storage.
-To start from scratch you need to either remove the files from the directory, or set the START_FROM_TOP constant to True (in scrape_cities.py and scrape_users.py)
+Saves info into a DB.
+To create the database use create_db_script.sql To start from scratch (getting a list of cities and users) you need to either remove the files from the directory, or set the --new CLI argument to True.
+Setting the --new CLI argument to True will make the scraper run even on those users, who already exist in the DB, and then updates their information (and inserts new trips if there are any)

 To get such info as Twitter and Instagram accounts you need a login link that expires within 24 hours.

-You can change the login link in scrape_users.py - constant LOGIN_URL
+You can set the login link as a CLI parameter --login_url